rafalcieslak/libsga/examples/README.md

 Demonstrates text rendering with FreeType2.

-### Sponza
+### Shadowmap

-Forward renderer displaying the Darbovic Sponza model with PCF shadow maps from a dynamic light source.
-Use WASD and mouselook to move around the sponza.
+Forward renderer displaying the Darbovic Sponza or Castle-On-Hills model with PCF shadow maps from a dynamic light source.
+Use WASD and mouselook to move around the sponza/castle.
 Hold space to preview the shadowmap.
 Generally, the Sponza model is not great for demonstrating shadows as light is limited by narrow gap in the model - but you can clearly observe the shadows, even though their shape is not attractive.
+Castle-On-Hills doesn't use textures, so unlit areas are bleak.